 If you’re looking to boost your content marketing game and learn direct response copy to increase conversions, stick with us.

 The goal of direct response copy is to encourage a user to take action right after reading your content — in other words, to get a direct response from them.
 Unlike indirect copy, which aims to get your message out there and increase brand recognition, direct response copy encourages immediate action.

 How Does Direct Response Copywriting Work: 10-Step Guide to Direct Response Copywriting

-Direct response writing is one of the best content methods to increase conversions but only if done right.
+Direct response writing is one of the best content methods to increase conversions, but only if done right.
 There is a set of steps you need to follow to drive results with your direct copy.

 Here’s a 10-step guide to direct response copywriting: